-The AIS Be Heard support service provides independent, free and confidential support.
-It is available to former athletes and staff across the National Institute Network (NIN), comprising the AIS as well as state and territory institutes and academies of sport.
+The AIS Be Heard service provides independent, free and confidential support.
+It is available to athletes and staff who are currently, or were previously, part of the Australian high performance sport system.

 We want everyone who has been part of the AIS and high performance sport to feel supported and get help if, and when, they need it.